mervekovan/covid19/fraud/README.md

 For business use case, it might be hard to define this trade-off numerically.
 In that case, we could still use a couple thresholds to make decisions in slightly different ways.
 For example, we can put the results of the model into multiple buckets: high risk, low risk and medium.
-Here, high risk bucket could be the ones that are automatically labeled as fraud, for this bucket we probably want a high precision, and we can choose the threshold that gives us the highest precision.
+Here, high risk bucket could be the ones that are automatically labeled as fraud, for this bucket we probably want a high precision, and we can choose the threshold that gives us the highest precision (or highest while certain recall is achieved).
 The medium risk bucket would be the ones that are predicted to be fraud with the above threshold which are not already in the high risk bucket.
 These fraud items would need a second look and require an approval from a human.
 The rest of the items would be considered low risk and only randomly selected few would go through a human check.
 This human in the loop approach would not only be good for business case, but also give us new labeled data to improve the model.